stevenlriv/php-skit/README.md

 2. Generate new private keys.
 You can learn below how to do it.

 3. Update the rest of the configuration variables that are not enviroment variables.
-They can be found on:
+They can be found on "config/site.php"
-    - config/emails.php
-    - config/site.php

 4. Make sure to add every single enviroment variable to that app enviroment.
 All required enviroment variables can be found in config/_debugEnviromentVariables.php.
 On production that file will not work.